-Pneumatic counters are controllers used to count and tally pulses of compressed air.
-They work within specified pressure ranges and limits of frequency of the counting events.Types of pneumatic countersThere are two types of pneumatic counters: totalising counters and preset counters.
-Totalising counters are the most common form of pneumatic counters.
-Each pulse of air is tallied with the previous pulse to display the total number of pulses during a certain time frame.
-Preset counters monitor and control operational sequences and display them in numerical form.Totalising counters come with 4, 6 or 8 digit displays.
-You also have a choice of pressures ranging from 7.5 to 100 psi (pounds per square inch).
-Some preset counters have an option for automatic repeat, which means the counter resets without input from the operator after a predetermined number of pulses.What are pneumatic counters used for?Totalising counters come with quick fit connections suitable for most valvemechanisms.
-They are used for production counting or recording of flow volumes.Preset counters have both adding and subtracting functions.
+Pneumatic counters are controllers used in the pneumatic industry to count and tally pulses of compressed air, which are then translated numerically and shown on a mechanical digital display.
+They work within specified pressure ranges and limits of frequency of the counting events.Types of pneumatic countersThere are two types of pneumatic counters: totalising counters and pre-set counters.
+Totalising counters are the most common form of pneumatic counters, which tally each pulse of air to display the total number of pulses during a certain time frame.
+Pre-set counters monitor and control operational sequences and display them in numerical form.Totalising counters come with 4, 6 or 8-digit displays.
+There is also a choice of pressures, ranging from 7.5 psi to 100 psi (pounds per square inch).
+Some pre-set counters have an option for automatic repeat, which means the counter resets without input from the operator after a predetermined number of pulses.What are pneumatic counters used for?Totalising counters come with quick-fit connections suitable for most valve mechanisms.
+They are used for production counting or for the recording of flow volumes.Pre-set counters have both adding and subtracting functions.
 They are found in high-speed consumable goods industries where operational sequences like filling, capping and labelling occur.